TassioCarmo/havard-cs50x-week6-python/README.md

 Even though it's much faster for us to write, we aren’t able to fully optimize our code by way of managing memory and implementing all of the details ourselves.

  If you have a very large data set, you might want to optimize your code to be as fast and performant as it can be, especially if you're running that code again and again.
 Maybe you're a company like Google.
 People are searching a huge database all the time.
 You really want to squeeze every bit of performance as you can out of the computer.

+is if you will.
+If you have a very large data set, you might want to optimize your code to be as fast and performant as it can be, especially if you're running that code again and again.
+Maybe you're a company like Google.
+People are searching a huge database all the time.
+You really want to squeeze every bit of performance as you can out of the computer.

+You might want to have someone smart take a language like C and write it at a very low level.
+It's going to be painful.
+They're going to have bugs.
+They're going to have to deal with memory management and the like.
+But if and when it works correctly, it's going to be much faster,